What is Kart Racing?

 Neck Protection: We carry many styles to fit any budget

 Rib Protector: Not required in adults but highly recommended.
 The most common injury in kart racing is a cracked rib.
-And not from an accident just from the g-forces.
+Cracked Ribs can occur just from the g-forces, not just an accident.
 We carry many styles to fit your budget.